Frequently Asked Questions

 Some duties include:

-• Assisting the children in the expression and fulfillment of their needs within the guidelines established in the facility policies to provide growth and self-sufficiency.
+Assist the children in expressing and fulfilling their needs within the guidelines established in the facility policies to provide growth and self-sufficiency.

-• Providing crisis intervention strategies as prescribed in the policies and procedures for treatment/support, as necessary.
+As prescribed in the policies and procedures for treatment/support, providing crisis intervention strategies as necessary.

 What are the benefits?